3rd Option Homeschool Accountability Groups SC

 Choosing an Accountability Association in South Carolina

-South Carolina has approximately 40 homeschool accountability association.
-The South Carolina Homeschool Connection offers a directory of accountability association options.
+South Carolina has approximately 40 homeschool accountability associations.
 Every association will have at least minor differences, so it’s important to research your options and choose the one that best fits your family’s needs and goals for homeschooling.
+The South Carolina Department of Education provides a list of 3rd option homeschool associations to help you get started on your research.

 Some considerations to note when comparing associations include: